-As of December 31, 2017 and 2016, the gross uncertain tax positions were \$225.6 million and \$245.5 million, respectively.
-We estimate that these liabilities would be reduced by \$94.0 million and \$44.9 million, respectively, from offsetting tax benefits associated with the correlative effects of potential transfer pricing adjustments, state income taxes, and timing adjustments.
-The net amounts of \$131.6 million and \$200.6 million, respectively, if not required, would favorably affect our effective tax rate.
+As of December 31, 2018 and 2017, gross uncertain tax positions were \$150.7 million and \$225.6 million, respectively.
+We estimate that these liabilities would be reduced by \$42.7 million and \$94.0 million, respectively, from offsetting tax benefits associated with the correlative effects of potential transfer pricing adjustments, state income taxes, and timing adjustments.
+The net amounts of \$108.0 million and \$131.6 million, respectively, if not required, would favorably affect our effective tax rate.